Florida is the perfect vacation destination for anyone who loves sunshine, beaches, theme parks, Everglades, or all of the above!

 I include tons of helpful tips and tricks to help you navigate each city, have fun, and save money!

-If you have read any previous posts on my blog, you probably could have guessed that this would make the list.
+If you have read my budget guide to Sanibel Island, you probably could have guessed that this would make the list.

-I adore Sanibel.
-It is a small, quiet (at least during their off-season, which is summer time) island with tons of outdoor activities to keep you busy.
+It is a small, quiet (at least during their off-season, which is summer) island with tons of outdoor activities to keep you busy.

 Plus, with a local fishing shop on the island, you don't have to worry about catching your own bait or bringing it from the mainland!